yirueilu-b/twse-captcha-breaker/README.md

 Recognize string from the captcha on TWSE daily report using Tesseract OCR.

+Example for crawling data from TWSE using Selenium

 ##  Usage

 [Follow the steps to install Tesseract](https://tesseract-ocr.github.io/tessdoc/Installation.html)